bbauska/meta-react-basics/README.md

   alt="MealsList to App via state components." width="40%" />
 </p>
-Let's explore a possible solution.
+<p>Let's explore a possible solution.
 First, you can simplify the mealsList component by extracting the returned value into its own components, then you can work with the separate components to display different meal items.
-Let's call this new component mealsIitem.
+Let's call this new component mealsIitem.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~ w2-s17-h. app to mealslist to mealitem components (180) ~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->